oddlama/agenix-rekey/README.md

 #### Working with impurity

-`agenix-rekey` solves the impurity problem by requiring you to expose an app in your flake, which you can invoke with `nix run .#rekey` whenever your secrets need to be rekeyed.
+`agenix-rekey` solves the impurity problem by following a two-step approach.
+By adding agenix-rekey, you implicitly define a script through your flake which can run in your host-environment and is thus able to prompt for passwords or read YubiKeys.
-This script will run in your host-environment and thus is able to prompt for passwords or read YubiKeys.
-It therefore can run `age` to rekey the secrets and since it still has access to your host configurations in your flake, it can still access all necessary information.
+It can run `age` to rekey the secrets and store them in a temporary cache directory.

 #### Predicting store paths to avoid tracking rekeyed secrets